Monip1/monip1.github.io/docs/grade_calc.md

 {: .warning}
 This is only an estimate and may not reflect your actual final grade.

-This grade calculator allows you to estimate your final grade in the course based on your current scores and social learning components.

 <div class="calculator-container">
     <div class="left-column">
         <form id="homework-scores">